axiomcura/parrallel-arrays-erikserrano/README.md

 One can change the dimensions of the generated plot by using the `--fig_width` and `--fig_height` parameters.

-Below is the is the sample example with changed figure dimentions:
+Below is the is the sample example with changed figure dimensions:

 ```
 plot_gtex.py \